Skip to main content

-If you’re getting married or having a civil union overseas, you usually don’t need to do anything in NZ beforehand — check with the country’s officials if you need to do anything there.
+If you’re getting married or having a civil union overseas, you usually do not need to do anything in NZ beforehand — check with the country’s officials if you need to do anything there.

 In New Zealand, you don’t usually have to do anything special if you want to change your name after you get married or have a civil union.

-Your New Zealand marriage or civil union certificate is an official record of your marriage.
-It costs $26.50 to get a copy sent to you.
+Your New Zealand marriage certificate is an official record of your marriage.
+It costs $33 to get one sent to you.

-If you think there are legal reasons why a couple shouldn’t get married or have a civil union, you can lodge a caveat or notice of objection.
+If you think there are legal reasons why someone shouldn’t get married or have a civil union, you can lodge a caveat or notice of objection.